loeken/homelab/docs/index.md

 ## 5. Installation Overview
 [installation overview](04_installation_overview.md)

-## 6. Installation of homelab with Proxmox with nginx
+## 6. Installation of homelab with Proxmox and nginx
 [installation with nginx](05_beelink_nginx.md)

-## 7. Installation of homelab with Proxmox with cloudflare tunnels
+## 7. Installation of homelab with Proxmox and cloudflare tunnel
 [installation with cloudflare tunnel](06_beelink_cloudflare_tunnel.md)

 # The stack from bottom to top